Ukrainians welcomed to the UK under the Homes for Ukraine Scheme are eligible to:

 The Government has worked with major banks to find a solution to enable you to open accounts without the usual permanent address requirement.

-A number of UK banks already have a system for opening accounts where you do not have a permanent UK address
+A number of UK banks already have a system for opening accounts if you do not have a permanent UK address

 National Insurance Numbers